 4. Your child sleeps in awkward positions

-Nighttime leaks are very common that leave parents worried because eventually, the baby is going to wake up due to a wet bed and wet clothes.
+Nighttime leaks are very common; that could leave the parents worried.
+Eventually, the baby is going to wake up because of a wet bed and wet clothes.
 A toddler who loves to sleep on her tummy, or when there is a need to pee, she would most likely twist and turn in her sleep – resulting in a diaper leak.

 5. Difference in Baby boys and baby girls

-For baby boys, it leaks usually due to the direction of the penis and for baby girls, it could happen anytime.
+With baby boys, it usually leaks because of the direction of penis.
+Whereas with baby girls, it could happen anytime.

-Sometimes the temperature is too low and for that reason, frequent urination is very likely.
+Sometimes, a low temperature causes frequent urination.
 If your baby is leaking at night, the first thing you need to check whether she is cold at night.
-Touch the baby’s neck with a bare hand and see if it feels cold than normal.
+Touch the baby’s neck with a bare hand and see, if it feels colder than normal.

 Tips to prevent diaper leaks for heavy wetters

-Heavy wetting is common among toddlers, and on the other hand, it is quite stressful for the parents to deal with frequent diaper leaks despite using the best diaper brands out there.
+Heavy wetting is common among toddlers; making it quite stressful for the parents to deal with frequent diaper leaks every now and then, despite using the best diaper brands out there.

 Here I tell you simple solutions to prevent diaper leaks significantly and not limiting the water intake – as water is essential for staying hydrated and healthy.
 Limiting liquids altogether is not at all recommended for babies.

-However, parents need to understand, what goes in has to come out.
-The more liquid your child intakes, the more wet diapers she has.
+However, parents need to understand; what goes in has to come out.
+The more liquid your child intakes, the more they would have over soaked diapers.